 Mr. Koldowski has a number of other research interests also, including the responsible and sustainable development of mountain and mountain area tourism, rural tourism development and the development of metrics for a better measurement of the impact of tourism in fragile areas and on the intangible assets of tourism.

-Mr Koldowski has extensive experience from across a wide variety of fields including the pharmaceutical, transportation and telecommunications industries as well as travel and tourism – the latter beginning with assignments with Tourism Tasmania and the Northern Territory Tourism Commission (now Tourism NT) before moving to Singapore and then to Thailand, with PATA.
+John has extensive experience from across a wide variety of fields including the pharmaceutical, transportation and telecommunications industries as well as travel and tourism – the latter beginning with assignments with Tourism Tasmania and the Northern Territory Tourist Commission (now Tourism NT) in Australia, before moving to Singapore and then to Thailand, with PATA.

-John is a graduate of the Flinders University of South Australia, the University of Central Queensland and the University of Tasmania and is currently a Doctoral candidate.
-He lives and works in Thailand but is engaged extensively with assignments across Asia.
+Mr. Koldowski is a graduate of the Flinders University of South Australia, as well as the University of Central Queensland and is currently pursuing a Doctoral degree.

 Ambassador Dho promotes tourism, sports and education to fight poverty in the world’s least developed countries.
 She is spearheading the Thank You Small Library project of the UNWTO ST-EP Foundation which has established over 80 libraries in developing countries since October 2007.